z3ht/haunted-tiles/README.md

 `build.py` builds and runs the codebase (the server runs this automatically once a minute)

 `setup.sh` automatically sets up an environment
-&nbsp;&nbsp;&nbsp;&nbsp;Adds environment variables to secrets.env; Add secrets with extreme caution
+&nbsp;&nbsp;&nbsp;&nbsp;Adds environment variables to secrets.env; Secrets should be added with extreme caution
 <br />

 ## Environment Variables